Enrollment Policies

 Course Format

-The Duke University School of Nursing offers courses in three delivery formats: campus courses, distance-based courses, and online courses.
+The Duke University School of Nursing offers courses in three delivery formats: campus courses, hybrid courses, and online courses.
 Course formats are defined as follows:

 Campus Courses.
-Campus courses include regular class sessions on campus throughout the semester.
-Courses may be totally campus-based or include some online activities.
+Campus courses meet as regularly scheduled class sessions on campus throughout the semester.

 Online Courses.
 Online courses consist of instructor-designed, student-driven, interactive modules of instruction delivered via a learning platform that is virtually available on the Internet.
-Online courses may have a synchronous component (planned activities at specific times when students and/or faculty interact—for example, in an online chat or through a videoconference).
+Online courses may have a synchronous component (planned activities at specific times when students and/or faculty interact—as in an online chat or videoconference) or may be fully asynchronous.

 The ABSN Program, the PhD Program, and the DNP Program with nurse anesthesia specialization are campus-based.